-The Rosewood Massacre was an attack on the predominantly African-American town of Rosewood, Florida, in 1923 by large groups of whites.
+The Rosewood Massacre was an attack on the predominantly African American town of Rosewood, Florida, in 1923 by large groups of white aggressors.
 The town was entirely destroyed by the end of the violence, and the residents were driven out permanently.
 The story was mostly forgotten until the 1980s, when it was revived and brought to public attention.

 Employment was provided by pencil factories, but the cedar tree population soon became decimated and white families moved away in the 1890s and settled in the nearby town of Sumner.

 By the 1920s, Rosewood’s population of about 200 was entirely made up of black citizens, except for one white family that ran the general store there.

 On January 1, 1923, in Sumner, Florida, 22-year-old Fannie Taylor was heard screaming by a neighbor.
 The neighbor found Taylor covered in bruises and claiming a black man had entered the house and assaulted her.

 The incident was reported to Sheriff Robert Elias Walker, with Taylor specifying that she had not been raped.

 Fannie Taylor’s husband, James Taylor, a foreman at the local mill, escalated the situation by gathering an angry mob of white citizens to hunt down the culprit.
 He also called for help from white residents in neighboring counties, among them a group of about 500 Ku Klux Klan members who were in Gainesville for a rally.
 The white mobs prowled the area woods searching for any black man they might find.

 Law enforcement found out that a black prisoner named Jesse Hunter had escaped a chain gang, and immediately designated him a suspect.
 The mobs focused their searches on Hunter, convinced that he was being hidden by the black residents.